mahoujas/smsowl-python/README.md

 		try:
 		   smsId = smsowl.sendPromotionalSms("TESTER", "+9189876543210", "Hello Python", "flash");
-		   	//Process smsId if you need to
+		   	#Process smsId if you need to
 		except Exception as e:
-		    //Handle exception.
+		    #Handle exception.

 Return value is Sms Id for single SMS and List of SMS ids for Bulk Sms